-Join practitioners, service users and academics to explore how a whole-family approach can break the intergenerational cycle of mental health problems.
+Over 250 practitioners, service users and academics gathered to discuss how a whole-family approach can break the intergenerational cycle of mental health problems.

-The conference aims to highlight ground-breaking academic research, showcase innovative practice, and tell the stories of perinatal mental health service users across the UK.
-It will cover topic areas such as:
+The conference highlighted ground-breaking academic research, showcased innovative practice, and told the stories of perinatal mental health service users across the UK.

 - Susie Orbach, Psychotherapist and author